lukas99/ysg-manager/ysg-manager-server/README.md

 * max_connections: 100 (needed by YSG Manager server component respectively by Spring Boot)

 ### Cloud Run Configuration
+#### Slow Configuration
+Use this configuration when the application is seldom used.

 * Container image: From Artifact Registry 'us-east1-docker.pkg.dev/original-advice-370409/ysg-manager', subfolder 'ysg-manager-server'
 * Containerport: 8080
 * Ressourcen: